mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Smart firing platform**

 A robotic tripod equipped with a mechanized pivot that allows for a 180-degree firing arc and a 60-degree inclination.
 It can mount one smartgun- equipped weapon to the platform.
 The weapon will be fired by the platform’s onboard pilot (Device Rating 3), using a pre-programmed Targeting Autosoft (Rating 3).
 It can be upgraded with additional autosofts, usually a Clearsight program.
 You need to set the parameters of who exactly the platform should and shouldn’t shoot at, which are followed by the platform’s pilot.
 The platform negates the Attack Rating adjustments for Semi-Auto and Burst Fire and offers a +3 Attack Rating for Full-Auto.
-It has an Initiative rank of Pilot x 4, 3D6 Initiative Dice, 4 Minor Actions, and 1 Major Action.
+It has an Initiative rank of Pilot x 4, Ability Dice Code Initiative Dice, 4 Minor Actions, and 1 Major Action.
 Wireless bonus: You can fire the mounted weapon remotely using an implanted smartlink using VR, replacing the system’s dice pools with your own.

 **Smartgun system**